sushantkr16/tdd/README.md

 ![My Image](images/zombies.png)

-You can start with a few very basic tests and then proceed covering different scenarios, boundary behaviors, interfaces and exception conditions.
+You can start with a few very basic tests and then proceed by covering different scenarios, boundary behaviors, interfaces and exception conditions.
 Most important point is to test the behaviour of the APIs, methods.